panoptic-labs/docs/docs/panoptic-protocol/protocol-roles.md

 **Typical users**: Pro-tail, Market makers, DAOs.

 ## Option Buyers
-Buy options by moving liquidity out of the Uni v3 pool back to the Panoptic smart contract for a fixed commission fess.
+Buy options by moving liquidity out of the Uni v3 pool back to the Panoptic smart contract for a fixed commission fee.
 Buyers also have to deposit collateral (10% of the notional value of the option) to cover the potential premium to be paid to the sellers.

 **Typical users**: Retail, Institutions.